codewithrabha/Scoreboard/README.md

 ## Game Over Popup
 The code includes a function for displaying a popup with game results when a game is over.
 The function takes parameters such as the message to display, player scores, and a callback function to execute when the popup is closed.

+## Save/Download Game Result
+The code sets up a "Save Record" button that, when clicked, captures a screenshot of the webpage or a specified element, creates a downloadable link with the captured image, and initiates the download of the image file with a customized filename.

 ## Toss and Switch Module
 The code includes a toss and switch module that handles selecting a serving player and switching the serving player after two points.
 It defines a function to randomly select an element from an array, in this case, the player indicators.